 and most recently a documentary photographer.
-In 2013 she received a twelve-month International Reporting Project fellowship from John Hopkins reporting on grassroots healthcare provision.
-It was during this time she began her journey as an intentional photographer and visual scholar.
-Her lived experiences with spiritual communities in Haiti have produced a series of photo essays focusing on African Diasporic spirituality in Haitian Vodoun which are highlighted in a recently published book, Spirit Desire.
-Her work on changing negative stereotypes and narratives of African Spirituality continues in Kenya and most recently amongst queer and trans-identified people of color in the United States.
+In 2013 they received a twelve-month International Reporting Project fellowship from John Hopkins reporting on grassroots healthcare provision.
+It was during this time they began their journey as an intentional photographer and visual scholar.
+Their lived experiences with spiritual communities in Haiti have produced a series of photo essays focusing on African Diasporic spirituality in Haitian Vodoun which are highlighted in a recently published book, Spirit Desire.
+Their work on changing negative stereotypes and narratives of African Spirituality continued in Kenya and most recently amongst queer and trans-identified people of color in the southern United States.

 Ekine's visual work draws on some 32 plus years of global experience, working and living in multiple geographies in the areas of African spiritual practices, education, technology, advocacy, and activism in social justice, scholarly and journalistic writing.
 Over the past two years, they have broadened their creativity to include digital and non-digital collage making; working with natural materials such as iron, glass, and vegetation.